x-mark

 Our churches

-Today, we are the friends and guardians of 60 churches of architectural and historical importance, from early medieval single cell structures to soaring 20th century masterpieces.
+Today, we are the friends and guardians of over 60 places of worship in England and Wales that are no longer used for regular services but are of architectural and historical importance.
+They range from early medieval single cell structures to soaring 20th century masterpieces, and including Anglican, Catholic and Nonconformist denominations.
 They overlook golden valleys, languish on desolate headlands, hold fort amid oil refineries, perch on the banks of the Thames, and rest in weary majesty on roadsides.

 Our work